 - Brook provides free sexual health and wellbeing services for young people in the UK.
 Brook's services include local clinics and online digital sex and relationships tool.

 - The Revenge Porn Helpline can help you stop the reach of explicit photos.
-Ring them confidentially on 0845 6000 459
+If you are over 18, ring them confidentially on 0345 6000 459

 - Chat about this subject on our Discussion Boards.